NeueDarshan/simple_ConTeXt/README.md

 - Builder(s).
 - Command auto-completions.
 - Command pop-ups.
+- Handling of references.
-- Handling of references and citations.
+- Handling of citations.
-- Snippets.
+- Various snippets.
 - Other miscellany.

 (I should say that I use ConTeXt MkIV exclusively, and so the package is designed and tested with MkIV only.
 In other words, if MkII stuff works then it is a happy accident.
-That said, the syntax file should work perfectly well for MkII, and some of the other parts might still work or be relatively simple to adapt as needed.
+That said, the syntax file should work perfectly well for MkII, and I would guess that most of the other parts should be relatively simple to adapt as needed.

 Also, the multilingual interface in ConTeXt is not something I have considered.
-I only know the English interface, and have worked with it in mind; the task of supporting all of the different interfaces simultaneously seems rather daunting to me.)
+I only know the English interface, and have worked with it in mind; the task of supporting all of the different interfaces simultaneously seems rather daunting to me!)

 ## Installation/Setup

 Install via [package control][package-control], under the name `simple_ConTeXt`.
-(Alternatively, `git clone` the repository into your Sublime Text (ST) packages directory.)
+(Alternatively, you can just `git clone` the repository into your Sublime Text (ST) packages directory.)
 Afterwards, there are some optional things to set up.

 ### Builder